SabreTools/MPF/CHANGELIST.md

 - Parse and format Redumper CD multisession data
 - New layerbreak takes precedence
 - Reduce pulled information for Xbox and X360
+- Ensure we found the tags we're skipping

 ### 2.5 (2023-03-12)